Address: Charter Court, Vicarage Lane, Kings Langley, WD4 9HR

-Meetings – The council meets on the first Tuesday of each month starting at 8pm, and the Planning & Licensing Committee meets on the first, third & fifth (if needed) Tuesdays of each month starting at 7.30pm (unless stated otherwise on the notice / agenda).
+Meetings – The council meets on the first Tuesday of each month (and will include any urgent Planning & Licensing matters), and the Planning & Licensing Committee meets on the third & fifth (if needed) Tuesdays of each month.
+All meetings start at 7:30pm, unless stated otherwise on the notice / agenda.

-Each meeting starts with an opportunity for you to ask questions / raise any specific issues.
+Each meeting allows an opportunity for you to ask questions / raise any specific issues.